 - a.
-New Sources to StandardizedIdeographs.
-If the submission specifies new sources (such as an existing or a new national standard) to some existing standards, it needs to be reviewed and approved by the IRG before submission to WG2.
-Sources and source references in the current ISO/IEC 10646 standard can be found in clause 27 of ISO/IEC 10646 First Edition (2003-12-15)(See Annex D for up-to-date IRG list of sources). - b.
-New Sources to Working Sets.
-In case there are some remaining characters in previous standardization stages, new sources reviewed and approved by the IRG will be incorporated
+New Sources to Standardized Ideographs.
+If the submission specifies new sources (such as an existing or a new national standard) to some existing standardized Ideographs, these new sources need to be reviewed and approved by the IRG before submission to WG2.
+Sources and source references in the current ISO/IEC 10646 standard can be found in clause 23 of ISO/IEC 10646 Third Edition (2012-06-01)(See Annex D for an up-to-date IRG list of sources). - New Sources to Working Sets.
+In case there are some remaining characters with new sources in previous standardization stages, new sources reviewed and approved by the IRG

-- into the up-to-date IRG list of sources for the current IRG working sets by the IRG technical editor. - c.
-New Compatibility Ideographs.
-In case a member body needs to add compatibility ideographs, these characters must be reviewed by the IRG before submission to WG2 to avoid potential problems of unification or dis-unification with other CJK characters. - d.
-New Unified Ideographs.
-All ideograph submissions are subject to the following rules: - (1).
+- will be incorporated by the IRG technical editor into the up-to-date IRG list of sources for the current IRG working sets. - New CJK Compatibility Ideographs (Vertical extension).
+In case a member body needs to C. add CJK Compatibility Ideographs, the member body needs to supply the following information which will be reviewed by the IRG before submission to WG2 to avoid possible problems of unification or dis-unification with other CJK Unified Ideographs. - (1) Table showing the following data for each CJK Compatibility Ideograph - a) Code position of the corresponding UCS CJK Unified Ideograph - b) Glyph(s) of the corresponding UCS CJK Unified Ideograph - c) Glyph of the CJK Compatibility Ideograph to be printed in the member body's column of CJK Compatibility Ideographs Code Table - d) Source reference (for detailed format, see 2.2.1.d.(5).a) - e) evidence showing why the CJK Compatibility Ideograph needs to be added to UCS (e.g., a national standard showing two distinct code positions for two glyphs that are one and the same). - (2) TrueType font containing glyphs to be printed in the member body's column of CJK Compatibility Ideographs Code Table (for detailed format, see 2.2.2.b.) - New CJK Unified Ideographs (Vertical extension).
+All CJK Unified Ideograph submissions are subject to the following rules: - (1).
 Collection Size: As the collection is defined by submitters according to their own criteria, the IRG will not impose a limit on the collection size.
-However, to rationalize the burden of the checking process and to achieve a higher quality of standard within a reasonably short period of time, the size of the collection to be reviewed by IRG member bodies normally cannot exceed 4,000 ideographs.
-Based on this principle, member bodies may be asked to divide its submitted collections into subsets to be processed in different IRG collections. - (2).
-Pre-submission Unification Checking: A member body should be EXTREMELY CAREFUL not to submit unified ideographs that are already standardized or previously discussed and recorded at IRG meetings.
-By the nature of ideographs, it is very difficult for reviewers to find out all unifiable ideographs.
+However, to rationalize the burden of the checking process and to achieve a high quality of standard within a reasonably short period of time, the size of the collection to be reviewed by IRG member bodies normally cannot exceed 4,000 ideographs.
+Based on this principle, member bodies may be asked to divide their submitted collections into subsets to be processed in different IRG collections - (2).
+Pre-submission Unification Checking: A member body should be EXTREMELY CAREFUL not to submit CJK Unified Ideographs that are already standardized or previously discussed and recorded at IRG meetings.
+By the nature of ideographs, it is very difficult for IRG reviewers to find out all unifiable ideographs.
 Thus, it is important to achieve high quality at the time of submission.
-Submitters must make sure that submitted ideographs do not fall into any of the following categories: - a) Ideographs already standardized in the ISO/IEC 10646 standard (including amendments). - b) Ideographs currently in WG2 working drafts (including PDAM (Proposed Draft Amendment), FPDAM (Final Proposed Draft Amendment) and FDAM (Final Draft Amendment)). - c) Ideographs currently in IRG working sets including both M-sets and D-sets. - d) Ideographs mis-unified or over-unified with ideographs in the current standard based on the list maintained by the IRG in its working document series, IRGWD_MUI and IRGWD_NUC, respectively.
+Submitters must make sure that submitted ideographs do not fall into any of the following categories: - Ideographs already standardized in the ISO/IEC 10646 standard (including amendments). - Ideographs currently in WG2's working drafts (including PDAM (Proposed Draft Amendment), FPDAM (Final Proposed Draft Amendment) and FDAM (Final Draft - Ideographs currently in IRG working sets including both M-sets and D-sets. - Ideographs mis-unified or over-unified with ideographs in the current standard based on the list maintained by the IRG in its working document series, IWDS_MUI and IWDS NUC, respectively.